 Get access to funds and enjoy more flexibility with an unsecured personal loan.

-An unsecured personal loan lets you borrow funds without using an asset as security.
-This type of loan comes with an increased amount of flexibility in terms how you use your loan amount.
-You can use your funds to make a large purchase, improve your home, consolidate debt or just about anything else you like.
+An unsecured personal loan lets you borrow funds without using an asset such as your home equity or your car as security.
+This type of loan comes with an increased amount of flexibility in terms of how you use your loan amount: you can use your funds to make a large purchase, improve your home, consolidate debt or head out on vacation.

-Keep in mind that for most personal loans, you’ll need a good credit score of 680 or higher to be approved.
+Keep in mind that for most personal loans, you’ll need a credit score of 650 or higher to be approved.
+This means you’ll need to have a good to excellent credit score.

-Find out if an unsecured personal loan is right for you by reading the guide below.
+Find out if an unsecured personal loan is right for you by reading more in our guide below.

 How unsecured personal loans work

-Unsecured loans can be used for just about any legitimate purpose.
-When you apply for the loan, you may be asked to list why you are applying for it, and this will be part of the lender’s decision.
+You can usually use an unsecured loan for any legitimate and legal purpose.
+However, when you apply for the loan, you may be asked to list why you are applying for it, and the lender may take your reason into account when deciding whether to approve your loan or not.

 When completing your application, you’ll also need to list how much you want to borrow and choose your loan term.
-Unsecured personal loans offer varying amounts, usually between $1,000 and $50,000.
-Loan terms usually vary between one and seven years.
+Unsecured personal loans offer varying amounts of money, usually between $1,000 and $35,000.
+Loan terms usually range between one and seven years.

-You’ll find that unsecured loans tend to come with higher rates than secured loans because the lender is taking on more risk.
-These loans can also come with establishment fees, monthly fees and annual fees, so be sure to check these before you apply.
+You’ll find that unsecured loans tend to come with interest rates that are higher than secured loans because the lender is taking on more risk allowing you to borrow the money without putting up collateral.
+These loans can also come with administrative fees, monthly fees and annual fees, so be sure to check any additional fees that you may be charged before you apply.
+It’s important to know just how much your loan will cost you.

-Unsecured personal loans can have fixed or variable interest rates, and repayment restrictions differ between lenders – you may be able to make additional repayments and repay your loan early without penalty depending on your loan.
+Unsecured personal loans can have fixed or variable interest rates, and repayment restrictions differ between lenders – you may be able to make additional repayments and repay your loan early without facing a penalty, depending on your loan and the lender.

 Why is the interest rate usually higher on an unsecured loan?

-Interest rates on unsecured loans are usually higher for borrowers because the lender takes on more risk.
+Interest rates on unsecured loans are usually higher for borrowers than they are for secured loans because the lender is taking on more risk, since you are not putting up any collateral, like your car or equity on your home.
 If you default on the loan, you’ll have paid back more interest than on a secured loan.
-If your loan is secured the lender can take the asset you’ve used for collateral to recoup the outstanding amount.
+If your loan is secured, the lender can take the asset you’ve used for collateral to recover the outstanding amount still owed.

 Unsecured personal loan features to compare

 - Interest rate.
-Check whether the interest rate is fixed or variable and whether it’s competitive.
+Check whether the interest rate is fixed or variable and whether it’s a competitive offer.

 - Minimum and maximum loan amounts.
-Many lenders will set a minimum and maximum you can borrow – these usually vary between $1,000 and $50,000.
-It’s important to check that the amount you need falls between the two.
+Many lenders will set a minimum and maximum you can borrow – these usually vary between $1,000 and $35,000, however it can sometimes be higher.

 - Additional features.
 Your loan may come with additional features that you might find convenient, such as online account management or discounts on additional products offered by the lender.